-Not enough information is available to determine whether individuals brought waste rock home for personal use.
-Vermiculite or waste rock brought home from the facility in the past could still be a source of exposure today.
-If the asbestos-containing material is covered (with soil, grass, or other vegetation) and is not disturbed, the asbestos fibers will not become airborne and will not pose a public health hazard.
+Exposure of individuals to vermiculite or waste rock taken home from the facility in the past for personal use as fill material, driveway surfacing material, or as a soil amendment is a potential exposure pathway.
+This material could still be a source of exposure today.
+If the asbestoscontaining material is covered (for example, with soil, grass, other vegetation) and is not disturbed, the asbestos fibers will not become airborne and will not pose a public health hazard.
+Because insufficient information is available to determine whether people took waste rock home for personal use, this exposure pathway is considered an indeterminate public health hazard.

-Facility emissions have ceased and are no longer a source of potential contamination in nearby homes.
-Residual Libby asbestos from potential past sources is possible, though housekeeping (particularly wet cleaning methods) over the past years would probably have removed any residual Libby asbestos in area homes.
+Residential indoor exposures to residual Libby asbestos is possible, although housekeeping (particularly wet cleaning methods) over the past years would probably have removed any residual Libby asbestos in area homes.
 The only likely current source of Libby asbestos fibers in the home would be from waste rock brought home for residential use.
 Insufficient information is available to determine whether waste rock was used in the community.
 However, the waste rock alone would not be expected to contribute significantly to residential indoor exposure.
-The current and future residential indoor exposure pathway is considered no apparent public health hazard for community members.
+Therefore, current and future residential indoor exposure pathways are considered no apparent public health hazard for community members.